Companies That Rely On Census Data Worry Citizenship Question Will Hurt

 How governments use census data is a common refrain in the lead-up to a constitutionally mandated head count of every person living in the U.S. The new population counts, gathered once a decade, are used to determine how congressional seats and Electoral College votes are distributed among the states.
 They also guide how hundreds of billions in federal tax dollars are spread around the country to fund public services.

 What is often less visible is how the census data undergird decisions made by large and small businesses across the country.
-The demographic information the census collects — including the age, sex, race, ethnicity and housing status of all U.S. residents — inform business owners about who their existing and future customers are, which new products and services those markets may want and where to build new locations.
+The demographic information the census collects — including the age, sex, race, ethnicity and housing status of all U.S. residents — informs business owners about who their existing and future customers are, which new products and services those markets may want and where to build new locations.

 Weeks before the Supreme Court heard oral arguments over the citizenship question last month, more than two dozen companies and business groups filed a friend-of-the-court brief against the question.
 Its potential impact on the accuracy of census data, especially about immigrants and people of color, is drawing concern from both Lyft and Uber, as well as Levi Strauss, Warby Parker and Univision.